-Figure 8 Port flange assembly & insert
+Figure 16 Port flange assembly & insert

-- 6. Fit the inner and outer 'O' rings to the port flanges. - 7.
-If using a solid port flange ensure the o ring is in place in the face groove and push the flange into the hose. - 8.
-For port flanges with an insert, load the insert into the port flange, then apply a small amount of lubricant to the flange to aid fitting.
-Using either the clamp tool provided or two G clamps hold the insert in place within the port flange.
-Fit the flange to the suction port by holding on to the flange-insert unit, pushing it in together. - Tighten the bolts in a 1-3-4-2 sequence, repeating the sequence until each flange is evenly fitted.
+- 6. Load the insert into the port flange, then apply a small amount of lubricant to the flange to aid fitting.
+Fit the flange to the suction port by holding on to the flange-insert unit, pushing it in together. - 7.
+Tighten the bolts in a 1-3-4-2 sequence, repeating the sequence until each flange is evenly fitted.
 All 4 bolts should be fitted to each flange to avoid compromising the performance of the pump.